 The University of California has two requirements that undergraduate students must satisfy in order to graduate: (1) Entry-Level Writing or English as a Second Language and (2) American History and Institutions.
 These requirements are discussed in detail in the Undergraduate Study section of the UCLA General Catalog.

 School Requirements

-The Henry Samueli School of Engineering and Applied Science has five requirements that must be satisfied for the award of the degree: unit, scholarship, academic residence, technical breadth, and general education.
+The Henry Samueli School of Engineering and Applied Science has seven requirements that must be satisfied for the award of the degree: unit, scholarship, academic residence, writing, technical breadth, ethics, and general education.

 Unit Requirement